kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 	- I dissected Jonas.
 He was rotting on the inside.
 No secomortis plague.
 - Valindra asked Rem why he shoved Jonas.
 Bc Jonas was a liability, was going to burst into a rage.
 	- I asked if Rem wanted me to inform Aaron of what we found.
 He said sure.
 	- Rem doesn't want to leave.
 I told him we should leave for somewhere less populated.
-I told him he will be ok, I can help manage his emotions, he'll have to let me in, I won't
+I told him he will be ok, I can help manage his emotions, he'll have to let me in, I won't do anything without his consent.
+	- We stayed the night.
+Rem stayed in the cell.
+Valindra and I kept watch, I stayed in the cell too.
+	- We incinerated the bodies.